Streamkeeping Activities in Maple Ridge

 Curious about the health of a neighbourhood creek?
 Gather information by conducting water-quality testing.
-Sign out a kit from the Rivers Heritage Centre and test water for oxygen levels, temperature, and turbidity.
 This important data helps ARMS in future project development by notifying ARMS of any newly significant changes in creek health.
 Training provided.

 Litter & Debris Cleanups*